Ralph’s Choice – Classic Itinerary

 - Get a good night sleep in your comfortable timber frame bedroom to prepare for your day ahead.

-- Fix a hardy bacon and eggs breakfast in your timber frame cabin (all except Lady Bug cabin) or get a hot breakfast at the Gathering Grounds (or your eatery of choice) in the old town of Luray.
-Hot Tip: if you are here on Saturday, go to our local small family run Fairview Grocery for their wonderful warm homemade donuts (arrive before 10:00AM or the donuts will be gone)
+- Fix a hardy bacon and eggs breakfast in your Timber Frame cabin (all except Lady Bug cabin) or get a hot breakfast at the Gathering Grounds (or your eatery of choice) in the old town of Luray.
+Hot Tip: if you are here on Saturday, go to our local small family run Fairview Grocery for their wonderful warm homemade donuts – available on select Saturday’s (arrive before 10:00AM or the donuts will be gone)

 - Pack a lunch or nice snacks (remember to bring water) and take a hike in the Shenandoah National Park.
 Drive 5 Mins up the mountain to hike to Mary’s Rock (Moderate – about 2 hours hike total) and take your camera for spectacular views once on top.
 For more ambitious folks, consider the longer drive/hike time and hike Little Devil’s Stairs or Old Rag Trail (Advanced – about 4 + hours total hike time).
 For less ambitious folks, hike to Stony Man Peak next to Skyland (Comfortable – about 1.5 hours total) for wonderful views.
 Hot Tip: consider hiking our favorite ridge line trail from the Jewell Hollow Overlook Pinnacles parking area along the Appalachian Trail to Mary’s Rock and back (about 3.5 hrs total)… ask Ralph for more hiking ideas and details.